Growing Anemones and Ranunculus

 Prepare Your Corms

-A few weeks before you're ready to plant, soak your corms in water for about eight hours to hydrate them.
-If you have an aquarium bubbler that can oxygenate the water, definitely use it!
+Soak your corms in water for about six to eight hours to hydrate them.
+Professionals might want to use an aquarium bubbler that can oxygenate the water, definitely use it!
 Keeping that water oxygenated will help prevent rot in the corms.

 After soaking, we use drenches to help prevent rot later on.
+Again, this step is good for professionals but not required for home gardeners.
 These drenches are like probiotics for plants.
 They contain good bacteria and fungi that will fight off bad bacteria and fungi.
 The products we use are called Actinovate and RootShield.
 The small packages of these products have been largely discontinued, but you might be able to find some.
 Just be sure to check the expiration date before you buy since they expire quickly.

 We add a layer of sterile, damp potting soil -- just an inch or two -- to a plant tray or crate.
 A box or Tupperware bin would also work.
 It's important that the soil is just barely damp.
 If you squeeze it and water comes out, it's too wet.